Africa ahead.

 President of the Republic

-It is a dialogue to allow parties in conflict to meet under the same roof, to exchange, to see the major contradictions, and to see how to overcome these contradictions in order to turn to the future.
-This step was important because these are brothers who until now have only communicated through arms, and who today will be able to talk to each other.
+It's a dialogue to enable parties in conflict to meet under the same roof, exchange views, identify major contradictions, and see how to overcome these contradictions to look to the future.
+This was an important step, because brothers who had previously communicated only through arms will now be able to talk to each other.

 Macky Sall